uiua-lang/uiua-modules/readme.md

 This is a curated collection of Uiua modules.

-To add you module to this list, you can create a [pull request](https://github.com/uiua/uiua-modules/pulls).
+To add your module to this list, you can create a [pull request](https://github.com/uiua/uiua-modules/pulls).

 # How to use modules